SelrahcD/obsidian-admonition-to-callout-script/tests/fixtures/original.md

-# An example MD fil
+# An example MD file

 ```ad-tip